ccna-biomarkers/biomarkers-ccna-ccnv/source/ACCESS.rst

 Access
 ======
+Th most update info on CCNA Data Access Policy can be found at `<https://ccna-ccnv.ca/policies/>`_ For convenience, we have provided a brief outline of the required steps.

 **CCNA INVESTIGATORS**

 CCNA investigator submits request to access/analyze CCNA acquired data to PDAC through CCNA Central.
 Project/publication summary is provided with the request.